-Some (up to 2020) publications about punk in which I have contributions.
+Some (up to 2022) publications about punk in which I have contributions.
 Others are forthcoming or planned … well, especially The Oxford Handbook of Punk Rock, which has been a LOT of editorial work, and includes a new chapter written by me as well.
-I am a little surprised by my own return to looking at this decades-old moment, movement, or scene, tbh.
+I am a little surprised by my own return in the past 6-8 years to looking at this decades-old moment, movement, or scene, tbh.

 ‘”They’ve got a bomb”: anti-nuclearism in the anarcho-punk movement in Britain, 1978-84’

 [article published in Rock Music Studies 6(3): 217-236.
 DOI 10.1080/19401159.2019.1673076]